Gieneq/Audio-Spectrum-Display/schematics/README.md

 Thus resulting capacity is 1.7uF:
 >1.7021276595744682e-06

 Because 2.2uF capacitor is avaiable, it will be choosen.
-Then new
+Then new 3dB frequency (called cutoff frequency) in which RMS  value drops by

 Now the question is wherher it is a good choice.
 System looks like this with internal impedance 50R included: